Bookrage001/osc/resources/docs/user-guide/widgets-specifics/sliders.md

 # Sliders

 Sliders are unidimensional widgets that output one value at a time.
-They reset to their initial value when receiving double tap / click events.

 ----